LukePrior/blog/_posts/2022-06-18-sondehub-radiosondy.md

 ```

 The status of the latest report is checked and if a valid recovery already exists the import process for that specific radiosonde is skipped.

+The specific Python code and Elasticsearch Query for generating the API response can be found <a href="https://github.com/projecthorus/sondehub-infra/blob/28646db615afc457add367f1139ff8ff24b1f060/lambda/recovered/__init__.py#L146" target="_blank">here</a>.

 ```
 https://api.v2.sondehub.org/recovered?serial=106-2-13771